microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 ## Introduction

-In this challenge you will introduce Azure Route Server in the topology you have built previously in order to establish dynamic routing accross the Hub and Spoke Topology.
+In this challenge you will introduce Azure Route Server in the topology you have built previously in order to establish dynamic routing accross the Hub and Spoke topology.

+This challenge simulates the insertion pattern of firewall NVAs that have no hybrid or SDWAN connectivity and rely on Azure VPN or ExpressRoute gateways for the communication to on-premises networks.

 ## Description